space-concordia-robotics/robotics-prototype/README.md

 Secondly, it is imperative you use a virtual env (instead of your system Python) to use/contribute to the project, else things could get messy.

+### Style and format

+So far we only have standardized solutions for our python style and conventions.
+The configurations for formatting are stored in `.style.yapf` and for linting in `.pylintrc`.
+These will be eventually automated using git hooks, as documented per [issue #417](https://github.com/space-concordia-robotics/robotics-prototype/issues/417).
+While it's not mandatory, it is encouraged to try to setup whatever IDE/editor you are using to reference these configuration files.

 ## Automatic Setup
 **Notes:**